EECS150/asic-labs-sp24/lab4/README.md

 ### Question 3: Understanding P&R Steps

-a) Submit a snapshot of your design for each of the four steps described above (use whichever Innovus view you deem is most appropriate to show the changes of each step).
-Make sure the V8 M8 V9 M9 layers are not visible, and your design is zoomed-to-fit.
-Describe how the design layout changes for each major step in their respective figure captions.

-b) Examine the power straps on M1, in relation to the cells.
+a) Examine the power straps on M1, in relation to the cells.
 You will need to zoom in far enough to see the net label on the straps.
 What does their pattern tell you about how digital standard cells are constructed?

-c) Take a note of the orientations of power straps and routing metals.
+b) Take a note of the orientations of power straps and routing metals.
 If you were to place pins on the right side of this block instead of the bottom, what metal layers could they be on?

 ---